MR-SAJAN-SAH/Note_Ninza/README.md

 python src/app.py

-Click "Start" to begin recording.
+Click "Start" to begin recording.=> Now wait for 30 sec because it will update in every 30 sec

 Click "Stop" to end transcription.